The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Bromobenzotrifluoride (signed) is estimated to be worth between £11,500 and £17,000.
-This woodcut print, created in 2010, has shown consistent value growth, with an average annual growth rate of 2%.
-This work has an auction history of four total sales since its entry to the market in October 2014.
+The value of Damien Hirst’s Bromobenzotrifluoride (signed) is estimated to be worth between £20,000 and £30,000.
+This woodcut print from 2010 has shown consistent value growth, with an average annual growth rate of 5%.
+Over the past 12 months, the artwork has sold once at an average selling price of £11,404.
+This artwork has a steady auction history, having been sold 5 times since its initial sale in October 2014.
 The edition size of this artwork is limited to 48.

 Meaning & Analysis